Please be aware that there is no free public access to the Hot Springs and bathing pools.

 Guests on our Hot Springs Discovery Tour have exclusive access to our Hot Springs Soaking Pool to ensure a relaxed, enjoyable and safe experience for all.
 All visitors are also welcome to book one of our private soaking pools for a thirty-minute session for up to four people.

 Bathing in geothermal mineral waters has long been prized for health and healing as it soothes the mind and body.
 We do not recommend immersing your body in the bathing pools during pregnancy, but you can still enjoy a relaxing foot soak.

 We appreciate that many visitors seek the healing properties of our springs during illness but to safeguard your health we request that you seek medical advice before bathing if you are suffering from any medical condition.
-For more information, check our Activities page.
+For more information, check our Hot Springs Restrictions.